In Six Seconds, Giphy Could Make Billions

 “We’re thinking about revenue not in terms of millions or hundreds of millions (of dollars), but, like, billions,” Chung says matter of factly.
 “How do you get to a point where you are making billions in revenue?
 That’s something that has to be fundamentally disruptive.”

 Giphy’s road to this moment started in a rented house in the Hollywood Hills in 2014.
 Chung had asked a friend who’s a data scientist to analyze all the queries on Giphy, which revealed that “80% of all the searches were cultural content: TV, movies, celebrities,” he says.
 So the team decided to spend a solid two months on the West Coast taking meetings with movie studios and TV networks in Los Angeles to try to get content rights.
-Because Giphy was still small—20 employees, in an office on the far west side of Manhattan—it was easiest to just bring everyone along rather than communicate across time zones.
+Because Giphy was still small—less than 10 employees, in an office on the far west side of Manhattan—it was easiest to just bring everyone along rather than communicate across time zones.

 The house was “an Airbnb that wasn’t that great,” Chung says, but it did have a swimming pool and views.
 To the employees of a young startup, it felt like a mansion out of Entourage.
 “We were so small, we could literally have a companywide meeting in the pool,” says Brad Zeff, Giphy’s chief content officer.